OOF2 version 2.3.1 is

 continuity (for phase-field or strain-gradient

-OOF2 will run on any computer running a variant of the
+OOF2 will run on any computer running a relatively recent

 graphics toolkit.
 OOF2 requires version